-For very expensive simulations, if previous extracted simulation is available, as, e.g., from the previous linear iteration in Section 22.2.5, then these points can be used to reduce the computational cost of this quadratic approximation.
-To do this, the previous AnalysisResults.1 file is copied to the current work directory and renamed AnalysisResults.PRE.1.
+For very expensive simulations, if a previously extracted simulation is available, as, e.g., from the previous linear iteration in Section 21.2.5, then these points can be used to reduce the computational cost of this quadratic approximation.
+To do this, the previous AnalysisResults\1.csv file is copied to the current case directory before restarting the LS-OPT run.
+See also Section 13.7 on augmentation of existing results.

 As is shown in the results below, the computed vs. predicted HIC and $Intru_2$ responses are is now improved from the linear approximation.
-The accuracy of the HIC and $Intru_2$ responses are given in Figure 22-8.
-The corresponding R^2 value for HIC is 0.9767, while the RMS error is 10.28%.
-For $Intru_2$, the R^2 value is 0.9913, while the RMS error is 0.61%.
+The accuracy of the HIC and $Intru_2$ responses are given in Figure 21-8.
+The corresponding $R^2$ value for HIC is 0.9767, while the RMS error is 10.28%.
+For $Intru_2$ , the $R^2$ value is 0.9913, while the RMS error is 0.61%.
 When conducting trade-off studies, a higher-order approximation like the current one will be preferable.
-See trade-off of HIC versus intrusion in a range 450mm to 600mm, in Figure 22-8c).
+See trade-off of HIC versus intrusion in a range 450mm to 600mm, in Figure 21-8c).

-Figure 22-8: Computed vs. predicted responses and trade-off - Quadratic approximation
+Figure 21-8: Computed vs. predicted responses and trade-off - Quadratic approximation